djepar/CoursGenInfo/web-dev/Meta/MetaBackEnd/IntroDB/NotesMetaDB.md

 Alternate key : "A candidate key not selected as the primary key"

 Foreign key : "An attribute that references a unique key in another table"

+# SQL data types
+Data types : "Datatypes tell a database management system how to interpret the value of a column"

+## Numeric data types
+Numeric data types : "The datatypes that let columns store data as numbers within the database".
+- TINYINT 0-255 (+ or -)
+- INT 4BILLIONS (+ or -)

+## String data types
+- char : "the given length of characters is predetermined" ex : var(50)
+- varchar : "the given length of characters is variable" varchar(50)
+- TinyText : < 255 char
+- text < 16.7 millions
+- medium > 16.7 millions < 4gig of data
+- longtext < 4gig